oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.config_dir

-    This read-only attribute is a string that identifies the directory in which the configuration files such as tnsnames.ora are found.
+    This read-only attribute is a string that identifies the directory in which the :ref:`optional configuration files <optconfigfiles>` are found.
 The default is the value of :attr:`defaults.config_dir`.

-    This attribute is only supported in python-oracledb Thin mode.

-    For python-oracledb Thick mode, use the ``config_dir`` parameter of :meth:`oracledb.init_oracle_client()`.

 .. attribute:: ConnectParams.connection_id_prefix